VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -tlsKeyFile string
      Path to file with TLS key if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
   -tlsMinVersion string
-     The minimum TLS version that is acceptable -tlsMaxVersion string
+     The minimum TLS version that is acceptable.
+Supported TLS versions (TLS10, TLS11, TLS12, TLS13).
+  -tlsMaxVersion string
-     The maximum TLS version that is acceptable -version
+     The maximum TLS version that is acceptable.
+Supported TLS versions (TLS10, TLS11, TLS12, TLS13).
+  -version
      Show VictoriaMetrics version
   -vmstorageDialTimeout duration